cirrina/ctg-rnaseq/README.md

 # ctg-rnaseq v1.2

 Pipeline for demultiplexing, qc, alignment and transcript summarization for RNAseq Illumina sequencing data.
+The pipeline is designed to handle multiple different RNAseq Assays and Species.
+Different assays will require differences in read strandness, read trimming etc.

 **Note:** The script can only process samples that are run in one single sequencing run (one Illumina Runfolder).
 If a project uses multiple sequencing runs, these have top be processed separately.
 **Note** The `project_id` (-i flag) will owerwrite the `Sample_Project` column in sample sheet - again only **one project** is allowed per demux/pipeline run.